achintya-srikanth/llama2-reborn/structure.md

 - The learning rate is incorporated into the weight decay update (unlike Loshchiloc & Hutter (2017)).
 - There is no learning rate schedule.

-You also need to add support for gradient clipping.
-We suggest to explore different values of gradient norm threshold and submit with the one with best results.

-You can check your optimizer implementation using `optimizer_test.py`.

 ## rope.py (to be implemented)
-Here, you will implement rotary positional embeddings.
+Rotary positional embeddings implemented.
 This may be tricky; you can refer to slide 22 in https://phontron.com/class/anlp2024/assets/slides/anlp-05-transformers.pdf and Section 3 in https://arxiv.org/abs/2104.09864 for reference.
 To enable you to test this component modularly, we've provided a unit test at `RoPE_test.py`

 ## base_llama.py
 This is the base class for the Llama model.
 You won't need to modify this file in this assignment.

 ## tokenizer.py
 This is the tokenizer we will use.
-You won't need to modify this file in this assignment.

 ## config.py
 This is where the configuration class is defined.
-You won't need to modify this file in this assignment.

 ## utils.py
-This file contains utility functions for various purpose.
-You won't need to modify this file in this assignment.
+This file contains utility functions for various purposes.

 ## Reference
 [Vaswani el at. + 2017] Attention is all you need https://arxiv.org/abs/1706.03762